-Make sure the air control is pushed in and the by-pass pulled out.
+Make sure the air control and by-pass are pulled out.
 If additional air is needed, open the doors 1/4" during the first five minutes of start-up.

 Never use gasoline, gasoline-type lantern fuel, kerosene, charcoal lighter fluid, or similar liquids to start or "freshen up" a fire in this stove.
 Keep all such liquids well away from the stove while it is in use.